 - Factory reset with a clean setup (not restored from backup) removes virtually all monitoring software

 No single symptom confirms that your phone is being tracked.
-But if you notice several of these simultaneously, it’s worth investigating further.
+But if you notice several of these at the same time, it’s worth investigating further.

 #Unusual Battery Drain

 Monitoring software runs continuously in the background, collecting data and transmitting it to a remote server.
-This constant activity drains your battery faster than normal usage.
+This constant activity drains your battery faster than normal.
 If your battery life has dropped noticeably without a change in your habits or a recent OS update, check what’s consuming power.

 #Increased Data Usage

-Tracking software sends collected data (messages, call logs, location, screenshots) over your cellular or Wi-Fi connection.
-This creates a measurable increase in data consumption.
+Tracking software sends collected data over your cellular or Wi-Fi connection.
+Messages, call logs, location pings, and even screenshots all get uploaded to a remote server.
+This creates a measurable spike in data consumption that you can verify in your phone’s settings.

-How to check: On iPhone, go to Settings > Cellular and review per-app data usage.
+How to check: On iPhone, go to Settings > Cellular.
 On Android, go to Settings > Network & Internet > Data Usage.
-If an app you don’t recognize is consuming significant data, that’s a red flag.

 #Phone Runs Hot When Idle

-If your phone feels warm when you haven’t been using it — especially while charging overnight or sitting on a desk — background processes may be running.
+If your phone feels warm when you haven’t been using it, especially while charging overnight or sitting on a desk, background processes may be running.
 Monitoring software keeps the processor active even when the screen is off.
+In our testing, a phone with monitoring software installed ran 6-8°F warmer than baseline during idle periods.

 #Unusual Sounds During Calls

-While modern monitoring software is largely silent, some older tools or network-level interception can cause faint clicking, echoing, or static during phone calls.
-This is becoming less common but is still worth noting if you experience it consistently.
+Some older monitoring tools or network-level interception can cause faint clicking, echoing, or static during calls.
+Modern spyware is mostly silent, though.

 #Sluggish Performance